 As the outcome of software development consulting, your idea will be validated and you’ll receive a detailed development plan aligned with your goals, a reliable estimate of risks associated with your project, as well as a detailed custom app development cost estimation.

-You also can work with a company that provides IT staff augmentation services to hire dedicated developers for your SaaS project that will work alongside your team on a project basis.
+You also can work with a company that provides Dedicated development team services to hire dedicated developers for your SaaS project that will work alongside your team on a project basis.
 They will provide the necessary tech expertise your developers lack.

 You may choose outsourcing software development to Ukraine or another Eastern European country where you can choose from a wide pool of highly qualified professionals and established software development companies with proven experience in various industries.